oscarbutler/restaurant/README.md

 ### Unsolved Bugs

+There is one unsolved bug where due to the login template, after you go on the log in page the url will have 'login/' on it which can cause problems.
+This is a bug that I was unable to fix.

 ### Mistakes

 - In git commit ff582d0 I made a slight mistake in the text I used to describe the changes.
 It is "CMake a meta